 - Frank D. Lanterman Regional Center

-This population is underserved and underfunded, and we are glad that we can at least take care of the patients who come to us in need of dental care.
-For more information about billing call our office at (626) 594-0374.
+This population is underserved and underfunded, and we are proud to take care of the patients who come to us in need of dental care.
+For more information about our services including cost of services, call our office at (626) 210-0941.

 Helpful Tools and Devices for Oral Health